What is stretch therapy?

 In most cases, a stiff tendon is a good thing.
 Still, sometimes excessive tightness in the tendons and the fascia connective tissue surrounding your muscles can restrict the normal range of motion.

-Techniques such as massage and stretching can increase the extensibility of both the tendons and fascia in the long term.
+Techniques such as massage and stretching can increase the extendibility of both the tendons and fascia in the long term.

 Short-term vs. long-term flexibility